 - 8. Public indecency. - 9.
 Sexual assault or attempting to sexually assault any person.
 Engaging in sexual conduct, even if consensual, on school grounds or at a school function or event. - 10.
 Engaging in any activity forbidden by law which constitutes a danger to other students, interferes with school purposes or an extracurricular activity, or reflects a lack of high ideals. - 11.
 Repeated violation of any of the school rules. - 12.
 Truancy or failure to attend assigned classes or assigned activities; or tardiness to school, assigned classes or assigned activities. - 13.
 The use of language, written or oral, or conduct, including gestures, which is profane or abusive to a school employee, school volunteer, or student.
 Profane or abusive language or conduct includes, but is not limited to, that which is commonly understood and intended to be derogatory toward a group or individual based upon race, gender, national origin, or religion. - 14.
-Dressing or grooming in a manner which is dangerous to the student's health and safety or a danger to the health and safety of others or repeated violations of dress and grooming standards; dressing, grooming, or engaging in speech that is lewd or indecent, vulgar or plainly offensive; dressing, grooming, or engaging in speech that school officials reasonably conclude will materially and substantially disrupt the work and discipline of the school or of an extracurricular activity; dressing, grooming, or engaging in speech that a reasonable observer would interpret as advocating illegal drug use. - 15.14.
-Willfully violating the behavioral expectations for those students riding [Name] Public Schools buses or vehicles used for activity purposes. - 16.15.
+Willfully violating the behavioral expectations for those students riding [Name] Public Schools buses or vehicles used for activity purposes. - 15.
 Failure to report for the activity at the beginning of the season.
-Reporting for one activity may count as reporting on time if there is a change in activity within the season approved by the coach or the supervisor. - 17.16.
-Failure to participate in regularly scheduled classes on the day of an extracurricular activity or event. - 18.17.
+Reporting for one activity may count as reporting on time if there is a change in activity within the season approved by the coach or the supervisor. - 16.
+Failure to participate in regularly scheduled classes on the day of an extracurricular activity or event. - 17.
 Failure to attend scheduled practices and meetings.
 If circumstances arise to prevent the participant's attendance, the validity of the reason will be determined by the coach or sponsor.
-Every reasonable effort should be made to notify the coach or sponsor prior to any missed practice or meeting. - 19.18.
-All other reasonable rules or regulations adopted by the coach or sponsor of an extracurricular activity shall be followed, provided that participants shall be advised by the coach or sponsor of such rules and regulations in writing. - 20.19.
+Every reasonable effort should be made to notify the coach or sponsor prior to any missed practice or meeting. - 18.
+All other reasonable rules or regulations adopted by the coach or sponsor of an extracurricular activity shall be followed, provided that participants shall be advised by the coach or sponsor of such rules and regulations in writing. - 19.
 Failure to comply with any rule established by the Nebraska School Activities Association, including, but not limited to, the rules relating to eligibility.